Review of your everyday carry collection for outdoor vision

 What are your daily eyewear essentials for the sunny outdoors?
 Whether you need prescription eyeglasses to see or not, sunglasses are a must for your personal EDC.
 And so are many of the updated accessories that trend with them.

-To help you put together the best EDC collection for sunglasses lovers, the staff at our El Segundo, California, vision care center put together this rundown of different elements that matter:
+To help you put together the best EDC collection for sunglasses lovers, the staff at our Manhattan Beach, California, vision care center put together this rundown of different elements that matter:

 Features for your EDC sunglasses frames